oroinc/documentation/user_guide/data_management_access_permissions_basic.rst

 -------------------------------

 OroCRM Enterprise edition supports the use of :ref:`multiple organizations <user-ee-multi-org>`.
-With this functionality, there can be created any number of organizations.
-One of them may be defined as a *"System"* organization.
+With this functionality, users can create any number of organizations within one OroCRM instance.
+One of these organizations can be defined as a *"System"* organization.
+From the system organization, users can perform actions with entity records of any organization associated with their OroCRM instance.
+The system administrator determines which users have access to the system organization, as well as which entities can be accessed from it according to the user's role.
-The users who are assigned to the system organization can perform an action for the entity records in any organization within the system, as long as they are assigned a role for which the relevant permission is set to *"System"*.
+(Permissions for the action should be set to "System").

       |